Showing posts with label Americanization. Show all posts

 from the Guardian

 Today the Guardian reported on a new study by Bruno Gonçalves, Lucía Loureiro-Porto, José J. Ramasco, and David Sánchez (you can get the pdf here) entitled The End of Empire: the Americanization of English.
 There are interesting things to find in this study, but I'm taken back to a panel that Sandra Jansen, Mario Saraceni and I presented on 'problems in predicting the linguistic future' last week in Newcastle.
 The focus of our talks was how the media present change in the English language and how linguists sometimes contribute to skewed presentations of past, present and future—taking part in the very linguistic ideologies that academic linguists should be regarding with a critical eye.
-We're now working on making our panel contributions into an article, and I think it'll be a good one.

 It's perfectly clear that many originally-American words and spelling standards have spread elsewhere.
 It would be surprising if they hadn't, since the US has a large population that mostly (and mostly only) speaks English, as well as a very big and very international economy.
 For me, the problem comes